prisma/prisma/README.md

 ### The Prisma schema

-Every project that use a tool from the Prisma toolkit starts with a [Prisma schema file](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/prisma-schema-file).
+Every project that uses a tool from the Prisma toolkit starts with a [Prisma schema file](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/prisma-schema-file).
 The Prisma schema allows developers to define their _application models_ in an intuitive data modeling language.
 It also contains the connection to a database and defines a _generator_:

 ```prisma
 datasource db {